configuration.nix

 I’m chosing ’taskpool’ for the pool name as the machine is called Taskmaster

-$ zfs create poolname/media
+$ zfs create poolname/services

 The pool and dataset you created can be seen under the /mnt directory